Spain - Country Commercial Guide

 Detailed information on food and agricultural labeling requirements can be found in the GAIN report: Food and Agricultural Import Regulations and Standards Country Report.

-Spanish labeling requirements are similar to those used elsewhere in the EU, except that they must be in Spanish and include the name and the EU address of the manufacturer/distributor/packer.
+Spanish labeling requirements are similar to those used elsewhere in the EU, except that they must be in Spanish and include the name and the EU address of the manufacturer, distributor, and/or packer.
 It should also be noted that all labels require metric units.
-In addition, in Spain, the regional government of Catalonia requires that all products for distribution in the region must be labeled in the local language (Catalan).
-Catalonia is the only region in Spain with this official requirement, making the need for close collaboration with a good local partner/importer/distributor even more important in order to ensure a smooth market entry.
+In addition, the regional government of Catalonia requires that all products for distribution in the region must be labeled in the local language (Catalan).
+Catalonia is the only region in Spain with this official requirement, making the need for close collaboration with a good local partner/importer/distributor even more important to ensure a smooth market entry.

 In view of the complexity and rapid change in marking, labeling and testing requirements in Spain, U.S. exporters are advised to request pertinent instructions from their importers prior to shipment.

-• Foodstuffs: The Directorate General of Health implements human consumption standards for the preparation, residue content and storage media for virtually all foodstuffs.
+• Foods: The Directorate General of Health implements human consumption standards for the preparation, residue content, and media storage for virtually all foodstuffs.
 Labeling must conform to EU requirements and must be in Spanish.

 • Drugs, Pharmaceuticals, and Cosmetics: These goods are subject to technical inspection and registration by the Directorate General of Health prior to entry.
 There are also detailed marking and labeling requirements, which include detailed chemical composition.

-Applications to display the eco-label should be directed to the competent body of the member state in which the product is sold.
-A one-off application fee and an annual fee are payable to the competent body that processes the application.
+Applications to display the Ecolabel should be directed to the competent body of the member state in which the product is sold.
+A one-time application fee and an annual fee are payable to the competent body that processes the application.

-30 percent reduction for companies registered under EMAS or 15 percent reduction for companies certified under ISO 14001.
+30% reduction for companies registered under EMAS or 15% reduction for companies certified under ISO 14001.
 Reductions are not cumulative and only the higher reduction applies where both systems are met.

 The annual fee can be a flat rate or based on the annual value of sales within the EU of the product awarded the EU Ecolabel.
-Where the annual fee is calculated as a percentage of the annual sales value, it will not be more than 0.15 percent of that value.
-In the case of SMEs, micro-enterprises, or applicants from developing countries, the annual fee is reduced by at least 25 percent.
+Where the annual fee is calculated as a percentage of the annual sales value, it will not be more than 0.15% of that value.
+In the case of SMEs, micro-enterprises, or applicants from developing countries, the annual fee is reduced by at least 25%.